dotnet/docs-aspire/docs/get-started/build-your-first-aspire-app.md

 ## Explore the starter projects

 Each project in an .NET Aspire solution plays a role in the composition of your app.
 The _*.Web_ project is a standard ASP.NET Core Blazor App that provides a front end UI.
-For more information, see [New Blazor Web App template](/aspnet/core/release-notes/aspnetcore-8.0?view=aspnetcore-8.0&preserve-view=true#new-blazor-web-app-template).
+For more information, see [What's new in ASP.NET Core 9.0: Blazor](/aspnet/core/release-notes/aspnetcore-9.0?view=aspnetcore-9.0#blazor).
 The _*.ApiService_ project is a standard ASP.NET Core Minimal API template project.
 Both of these projects depend on the _*.ServiceDefaults_ project, which is a shared project that's used to manage configurations that are reused across projects in your solution.

 The two projects of interest in this quickstart are the _*.AppHost_ and _*.ServiceDefaults_ projects detailed in the following sections.